TrustSource/ts-cpe-guesser/evaluation/report.md

 ## Approach

 ### Data
 We used CVE data from the NVD-2021-CVE catalog, accessed in July 2022, for fine-tuning a GPT-3 model to perform _Named Entity Extraction_ on CVE descriptions.
-The entities to be extracted where `vendor`, `product`, `version` and the four version ranges
+The entities to be extracted were `vendor`, `product`, `version` and the four version ranges
 `version[Start|End][In|Ex]cluding`.
 Have a look at the __positive examples__ or __negative examples__ below for
 showcases of _named entity extraction_.